vemcogroup/laravel-smsapi/README.md

 This package allows you to quickly send SMS in Laravel via the SMSAPI service.

+This is first version and only support to send SMS.

+Further versions will support more of SMSAPI features.

 Remember to register an account at [SMSAPI](https://www.smsapi.com/en/signup) before using this package.

 ## Installation